pierresegonne/VINF/notes.md

 * What dataset will be used for testing the neural network implementation ?

 >First some test distributions can be used to verify the ability of the flow to fit non-trivial distributions.
-Then, it would be usefull to use a broad dataset to train a VAE where the encoder is enriched with normalizing flows (ex CIFAR10?).
+Then, it would be useful to use a broad dataset to train a VAE where the encoder is enriched with normalizing flows (ex CIFAR10?).

 * What non-trivial distributions could be used to test the ability of a finite set of flows to fit? 🆗